 Protect Workloads with Azure Confidential Computing

 A year ago Microsoft announced that they were working on a new technology in Azure to protect and encrypt data in use, called Azure Confidential Computing.
 If you are moving sensitive data to the cloud, you also want to encrypt it.
-Today, you can do this for data in transit and data at rest, however data in use is a challenge.
-Azure Confidential Computing addresses exactly that scenario, and helps you to encrypt data in use.
+Today, you can do this for data in transit and data at rest.
+However, data in use is a challenge.
+Azure Confidential Computing addresses precisely that scenario and helps you to encrypt data in use.
 Microsoft was running a private preview program in the last year, and at Microsoft Ignite this year, Microsoft opened up a public preview.